What Is Diabetic Retinopathy?

 Preventing and managing diabetic retinopathy require a multi-disciplinary approach involving your eye doctor and other medical professionals.
 Your eye doctor will perform a comprehensive eye exam to determine whether you have diabetic retinopathy, assess its severity, and discuss preventative strategies as well as the latest treatment options.

-Contact Bandon and Coquille Vision Center at 541-347-3622 to schedule your diabetic eye exam today, and to learn more about what you can do to protect your vision and general health.
+Contact Bandon & Coquille Vision Center and Eye Center of Gold Beach at 541-347-3622 to schedule your diabetic eye exam today, and to learn more about what you can do to protect your vision and general health.